Grape Pomace Helps Prevent Cavities

 This biofilm, called hydrooxyapatite, utilizes sucrose for its production – which explains why eating sugar is linked to dental caries – or cavities.
 The S. mutans bacteria produces this, enabling it to adhere to the surface of the tooth.
 Here the bacteria releases acids that eat away at tooth enamel.

-Read more: Pepper-Rosmarin Essential Oil for Cavities and Gum Disease
+Read more: Acacia for Gum Disease

 Pomace prevents bacteria adherence